Baltimore Community Foundation Target Neighborhood Initiative

-Through the Baltimore Education Coalition and Transform Baltimore: Build Schools, Build Neighborhoods campaign, RHIC works with city-wide partners to foster excellent schools and stellar school facilities, and promote strategic investment in neighborhoods.
+Through the Baltimore Education Coalition and Transform Baltimore, RHIC works with city-wide partners to foster excellent schools and stellar school facilities, and promote strategic investment in neighborhoods.

 Baltimore Education Coalition is a citywide grassroots network that advocates for high quality public education for Baltimore City students.
 In recent years, the coalition has prevented over $100 million dollars in proposed funding cuts to city schools, which ensured that John Eager Howard and schools citywide did not lose critical funding to maintain teachers and resources in the classrooms.
 The coalition also played a critical role in the Transform Baltimore campaign, which won $1 billion to rebuild or renovate schools in Baltimore City.
 This $1 billion represents the first phase of Baltimore City Public School System’s 21st Century Schools for Our Kids – the initiative to modernize all city school buildings - to get started.
 This effort was successful due to the dedication and perseverance of thousands of parents, students, teachers, administrators, and community leaders who came to Annapolis and City Hall to make their voices heard for Baltimore City’s 85,000 students and their communities.

-Known as Transform Baltimore: Build Schools, Build Neighborhoods, this campaign calls upon elected officials and decision-makers at city, state, and federal levels to adopt and implement a funding plan to renovate and modernize all public school buildings in Baltimore City within eight years.
+The Transform Baltimore campaign calls upon elected officials and decision-makers at city, state, and federal levels to adopt and implement a funding plan to renovate and modernize all public school buildings in Baltimore City within eight years.
 Now that the first $1 billion has been secured, the campaign (1) monitors and supports the implementation of the city’s 21st Century School modernization initiative, (2) advocates for full funding of the entire ten year plan for modernizing city schools, and (3) advocates for strategic planning in communities where schools are being built to increase and guide neighborhood investment.